apache/aurora/CONTRIBUTING.md

     ./rbt post -o

-If you're unsure about who to add as a reviewer, you can default to adding Zameer Manji (zmanji) and Joshua Cohen (jcohen).
+If you're unsure about who to add as a reviewer, you can default to adding Stephan Erb (StephanErb) and Renan DelValle (rdelvalle).
 They will take care of finding an appropriate reviewer for the patch.

 Once you've done this, you probably want to mark the associated Jira issue as Reviewable.